 - 57. Prepare a keepsake box of things filled with special mementos that remind you of your loved one.

 - 58. When you get married, attach a small charm with framed photograph of your loved one to a ribbon in your bouquet.
+This celebration of life idea will keep your dearly departed close to you during an important event in your life.

 - 59. Cut a piece of fabric of your loved one’s favourite tie or dress in the shape of a heart and sew it into your wedding dress.